Walking Singapore’s Intertidal Zone at Changi Beach Park

 Sea Stars, Sand Dollars, & Sea Urchins

 Sea stars, sand dollars, and sea urchins are all echinoderms (as are sea cucumbers), generally known for their five-point radial symmetry.
-I think this one is a cake sea star:
+Here’s a sweetly (and aptly) named chocolate chip sea star.

-Closely related to sea stars are brittle stars, whose legs seem to break off all the time (don’t worry — they grow back).
+If you look very closely, you may also find brittle stars.
+Their legs seem to break off all the time (don’t worry — they grow back).

 You may find sea urchin shells with a few legs still attached, or you may find just the husks of their bodies: